Development Cost Charge

 The amount of development cost charges payable in relation to mixed use development is calculated separately for each separate land use that is included in the subdivision or building permit application, and is equal to the sum of development cost charges payable for each land use.

-For additional information, a link to the Development Cost Charge Bylaw #5214-2011 is provided below, or you may contact the Development Services Department at 604-820-3726 or email email@example.com
+See below for additional information or contact the Development Services Department at 604-820-3726 or email firstname.lastname@example.org